 A pastoral haven commanding both country and coastal views, surrounded by magnificent old Morton Bay Fig Trees.
-Stony Hill Cottage is a charming three bedroom cottage found down the end of a private road with separate studio.
-Set on a hill amidst prime dairy country it is a mere 5 minutes drive to famous Mollymook and Narrawallee beaches and is an ideal place to relax and unwind in either summer or winter.
+Stony Hill Cottage is a charming cottage found down the end of a private road with separate studio, and is set on the hilltop amidst prime dairy country.
+The cottage was originally a farmworkers cottage on the dairy and has been expanded over the years.
+Opening later this year, the newly renovated cottage, will have an extra upper level with huge master bedroom and ensuite plus study.
+It is a mere 5 minutes drive to famous Mollymook and Narrawallee beaches and is an ideal place to relax and unwind in either summer or winter.
 A short walk to the historic town of Milton, you can choose between coastal, country or cultural pursuits whilst enjoying the feeling of being tucked away from the hustle bustle of city life.
 Milton has some gorgeous shops and boutiques, with some quirky & interesting ones as well.
 There are also some lovely restaurants to satisfy the needs of good foodies.

-The cottage consists of three bedrooms, one newly renovated bathroom, kitchen, combined dining/living area and laundry facilities washer & dryer.
+The renovated cottage will consist of four bedrooms, 2 inside bathrooms downstairs with traditional bath, new kitchen, combined dining/living area and laundry facilities washer & dryer.
 TV, DVD/CD player with soundbar, 32 " Panasonic LCD HDMI TV, BBQ and log fired combustion heater complete the picture.
-The house sleeps up to 6 with two queen rooms and two king single beds.
-Now included in the rent is the artists studio which is a large and airy separate building, with lovely natural light and afternoon breeze.
-It also has a newly renovated bathroom.
+The house sleeps up to 8 with one king master bedroom, two queen rooms and a room with two king single beds.
+Included in the tariff is the artists studio which is a large and airy separate building, with lovely natural light and afternoon breeze.
+It has an additional bathroom with shower and a table tennis table has been added to the studio for guests enjoyment.
 It's ideal for an artists week/weekend with plenty of visual inspiration from the beautiful Moreton Bay fig trees and surrounding countryside.
-A table tennis table has been added to the studio.

-It is a 5 minute walk into town for breakfast at Pilgrims Cafe.
-Cupitts winery is to be recommended; the food is delicious and the pastoral views are lovely or dine at award-winning Rick Steins Bannisters Restaurant.
-St Isidore's in Croobyar Rd has fabulous food and a beautiful location; the chef trained with Rick Stein.
-A new restaurant called Tallwoods has opened on Tallwood Ave Mollymook, just across from the new Bannisters, also on Tallwood Avenue.
-For those just wanting nibbles and a drink there is a wine bar behind the surf shop in town called Harvest Bar.
+It is a 5 minute walk into town for breakfast at a variety of great spots including Pilgrims Cafe and Duke's.
+For fine dining we recommend St Isidore's in Croobyar Rd hatted - fabulous food and a beautiful location; the chef, Alex Delly, trained with Rick Stein tell him Kate sent you.
+Cupitts winery is also to be recommended; the food is delicious and the pastoral views over Burrill Lake are lovely.
+You might like to dine at award-winning Rick Steins Bannisters Restaurant on the headland.
+Another option is Tallwoods at Nth Mollymook for tapas style meals.
+There is also Bannister's Pavillion Terrace roof top bar.
+For those just wanting nibbles and a drink there is a wine bar behind the surf shop called Harvest Bar.
 It often has live music on Sunday afternoons.
-It's a popular place for the locals.
+It's a popular place for the locals, as is an old favourite restaurant called the Tipsy Fig, behind Pilgrims.

 The South Coast Wine Show takes place in January of each year at the Milton Showground and is a showcase for wines from the South Coast .
 September also offers Artfest for those with an artistic bent.

-For those with a coffee bent, a Nespresso machine is provided and a few pods provided to get you going.
+For those with a coffee bent, a Nespresso machine is provided and a few pods provided to get you going but its hard to get a bad coffee in Milton with so many great cafes.
 You may bring your own pods or order direct from the Nespresso website or you may order them from us at cost.

 There are many great walks in the region.
 We recommend the following website